Oxfordshire: History

 The Vale of White Horse district and parts of the South Oxfordshire administrative district south of the River Thames were historically part of Berkshire, but, in 1974, Abingdon, Didcot, Faringdon, Wallingford and Wantage were added to the administrative county of Oxfordshire under the Local Government Act 1972.
 Conversely, the Caversham area of Reading, now administratively in Berkshire, was historically part of Oxfordshire, as was the parish of Stokenchurch, now administratively in Buckinghamshire.
 The areas of Oxford city south of the Thames, such as Grandpont, were transferred much earlier in 1889.

-In October 2024, the French theme-park operator Puy du Fou has received support from the United Kingdom government for its proposal to develop a £600 million site in Oxfordshire.
-Correspondence released to the public indicated that a UK trade minister expressed a willingness to assist with the project.